cometbft/cometbft/spec/mempool/gossip/dog.md

     ```bluespec "params" +=
     const TargetRedundancy: int
     ```
-    A target of 0 partially disables the Redundancy Control mechanism: the controller can block `HaveTx` messages but cannot send `Reset` messages.
+    A target equal to 0 partially disables the Redundancy Control mechanism: the controller can block `HaveTx` messages but cannot send `Reset` messages.
 Zero redundancy minimizes bandwidth usage, achieving the lowest possible message overhead.
 In non-Byzantines networks, this is the best possible scenario.
-However, in Byzantine scenarios it could potentially render nodes isolated from transaction data.
-Therefore, in Byzantine networks the target should be set to a value greater than 0.
-Experimental results suggest a value between 0.5 and 1, which is a safe number that does not allow excessive duplicate transactions.
+However, in Byzantine networks it could potentially render nodes isolated from transaction data.
+Therefore, the target should be set to a value greater than 0.
+    Experimental results suggest a value between 0.5 and 1, which is a safe number that does not result in excessive duplicate transactions.

     > Note: `TargetRedundancy` should ideally be a real number, but reals are not currently
     > supported by Quint.